 Lord, help me to love.

-It's easy to love people we like, right?
-But what about the people who irritate us?
-It's easy to look down on others who don't see the world the way I do.
-Yet, God chose to sacrifice his son for all of the world, not just ones that were easy to love.
-He chose twelve of the most different people to be his apostles.
-And he loved all of them-including Judas.
-We need to love the Judas of our world.
+It's easy to love people we like, but what about the people who irritate us?
+It's easy to look down on others who don't see the world the way we do.
+Yet, God chose to sacrifice his son for everybody, not just ones that were easy to love.

 Pray this: